 The conservation easements placed on DCCR and DLRR ensure public access and habitat protection on 3,396 acres--including 5.3 miles of the Clark Fork River.
-Having this river corridor available for the public allows access this area in perpetuity.
+Having this river corridor available for the public allows access to this area in perpetuity.
 Other riparian benefits from this project have been access to 1.5 miles of Dry Cottonwood Creek and 1.2 miles of Modesty Creek.
 The 2,425 acres of uplands habitat surrounding the east end of the property are primarily native intermountain grasslands and conifer forests.
 They provide habitat for a variety of game and non-game species.
 This property is part of the Upper Clark Fork BMA-which is a heavily used BMA.
-FWP reported 1,919 hunter days on the BMA in 2021.
+FWP reported 2,077 hunter days on the BMA in 2022.
 The DCCR will continue to be available to hunting in perpetuity.
 Much of the property is important big game winter range, primarily for elk and mule deer.

-In 2022, NRDP contracted with the Forcellas, the new owners of the DCCR, to remove high fencing around the Clark Fork River where remedial actions were completed in 2016.
+In 2022, NRDP contracted with the owners of the DCCR to remove high fencing around the Clark Fork River where remedial actions were completed in 2016.
 In total, 4.6 miles of fence were removed and replaced with 4.9 miles of fencing more compatible with wildlife passage and ranch operations.
-Montana Land Reliance (MLR) holds the conservation easement on the ranch and at the time of this update have not completed their 2022 monitoring trip.
-No breaches of the easement terms occurred in 2021.
-NRDP has been in communication with Forcellas since their purchase of the property and is not aware of any issues with the conservation easement in 2022.
+Montana Land Reliance (MLR) holds the conservation easement on the ranch.
+In 2022 it was found that the landowner had accidentally built a portion of a new home outside of the required building envelope.
+In 2023 MLE and NRDP worked with the landowner to resolve this issue which in no way impacted the conservation value of the property.
+NRDP has been in communication with the landowners since their purchase of the property regarding the conservation easement, a conifer encroachment project planned for 2024 which will integrate with remedy, as well as monitoring of an upland water development.